WWNO: Back on the air

-WWNO returned to air on September 2, 2005, from the studios of GPB in Atlanta, using the NPR downlink tied to the station's local transmitter and tower just outside New Orleans.
+WWNO returned to the air on September 2, 2005, from the studios of GPB in Atlanta, using the NPR downlink tied to the station's local transmitter and tower just outside New Orleans.
 Public service was the primary reason for being on the air.
 Every break was to have recovery information in it.
 The remote operations from Atlanta gave WWNO the technical ability to launch a local news department from 400 miles away.

-Miller, music director James Arey, broadcaster Farrar Hudkins and afternoon announcer Jack Hopke worked double shifts for three months, broadcasting by satellite from GPB's studios.
+Miller, Music Director James Arey, Announcer/producer Farrar Hudkins and Announcer/producer Jack Hopke worked double shifts for three months, broadcasting by satellite from GPB's studios.
 A generous local Atlanta resident let Arey and Hudkins live rent-free in a house.
 CPB funds helped furnish the home and pay utilities.
 Program director Fred Kasten set up a small studio in his damaged uptown home and assembled a team of feature reporters who helped WWNO paint an authentic picture of New Orleans' recovery from the scene.
 Kasten also broadcast his `Saturday Night Jazz' show from the home studio.
 Webmaster Shantel Washington worked from Roanoke, Virginia.

 On Friday, September 23, less than one month after the devastation caused by Katrina, Hurricane Rita headed for the Gulf in the general direction of New Orleans.
 WWNO carried regular updates about Rita through the weekend.
 Luckily, Rita's damage was minimal.
 After 89 days in Atlanta, WWNO returned to its University of New Orleans studios on December 19, 2005.
 It has continued to air updates on New Orleans' recovery, years after the storm.